-ASP in short
+ASP in brief

-The benefits of ASP interest subsidy loans include
+The benefits of ASP interest subsidy loans include:

 - a lower interest rate on your loan compared to similar first home loans granted by the bank